 Some people prefer betting on NHL futures rather than daily single game matchups.
 The most common types of markets for this betting type are the awards winners.
 Below we’ve broken down some of the major trophies and how the Leafs are faring in those races.

-- Norris Trophy: Here we celebrate the best defenseman in the league.
+• Norris Trophy: Here we celebrate the best defenseman in the league.
 The Leafs don’t have any elite blue liners to speak of so there’s little chance of Toronto figuring into the race for this award in 2023.

-- Jack Adams Trophy: This award is presented to the NHL’s best coach of the year.
+• Jack Adams Trophy: This award is presented to the NHL’s best coach of the year.
 It’s usually given to a coach who leads his team to a great regular season record or one who engineers a big turnaround for a previously poor team.
-Toronto’s Sheldon Keefe has been solid, but he’s just outside the top 10 for this award and is considered a long shot winner unless the Leafs go on a crazy run to finish the year.

-- Rocket Richard Trophy: Unlike the other awards, this one is based on statistics rather than opinion, as it is awarded to whoever scores the most goals.
-With just over 60 percent of the season finished, Toronto’s top goal scorer is William Nylander with 28, but he’s far behind the favorite Connor McDavid, who’s already got 41.
+With just over 60 percent of the season finished, Toronto’s top goal scorer was William Nylander with 28.
+But he was far behind the favorite Connor McDavid, who already had 41.

-Leafs 2023 Season Projections
+Leafs 2024 Season

-- Win Atlantic Division: The Bruins are also in the Leafs’ Atlantic division so if they can catch Boston, they’ll likely take both the President’s Trophy and the Atlantic Division, though the Bruins are currently enormous -4500 favorites to win the Atlantic, with the Leafs sitting as runners up with +1300 odds.
+• Win Atlantic Division: The Bruins are also in the Leafs’ Atlantic division so if they can catch Boston, they’ll likely take both the President’s Trophy and the Atlantic Division, though the Bruins are currently enormous -4500 favorites to win the Atlantic, with the Leafs sitting as runners up with +1300 odds.

 Maple Leafs Betting Strategy